Return to Other Academic Units list.

-The Honors College recognizes that highly motivated and able students have special educational needs.
-In order to help meet their needs, the Honors College gives these students the opportunity:
+The Schedler Honors College recognizes that highly motivated and able students have special educational needs.
+In order to help meet their needs, the college gives these students the opportunity

 - To take a series of specially designed courses.